vnetcon/jdbc-json/README.md

 * genfkc: Should the jdbc-rest driver create foreign key konstraints (default false)

-## Commercial use
-If you want to use this in closed code project or product you can buy a 99 USD license [here](https://vnetcon.com)
-If you think the price is too low or high you can also change the price there :)

 ## Screenshots
 Below is a screenshot where UBL (Universal Business Language) invoice xml have been extracted to tables into database.
 In this picture the generated tables are on the left side (tablelist) and on main view you can see ER diagram generetad by DBeaver.